|In-text citation||(Author Surname, year of publication)||(Baumel, 2010)|

 In-text: List a short snippet of the title you have created in quotes (or the entire title in quotes if only a few words).
 Use n.d. in place of date.

-Reference list: Provide a brief description of the work in square brackets, following with the format in square brackets.
+Reference list: Provide a brief description of the work in square brackets including the format.
+Do not follow up with another format statement.

 In-text: Use n.d. in place of date.